emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 installing a lot of your own packages, check out [my other blog post on this topic](https://mcmaurer.github.io/package-management/).

-<script id="asciicast-HnM15xUbTscDxGyRoAiyhJ275" src="https://asciinema.org/a/HnM15xUbTscDxGyRoAiyhJ275.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-HnM15xUbTscDxGyRoAiyhJ275" src="https://asciinema.org/a/HnM15xUbTscDxGyRoAiyhJ275.js" async data-autoplay="true"></script>

 # Ok, NOW You Did It\!